stormkit-io/serverless/README.md

 you don't need to make your code portable, then this package may be overengineering for your needs.
 If, however, you'd like to deploy your application to multiple providers, then this package can be helpful.

+If you are using [Stormkit](https://www.stormkit.io) and developing an API, you can use this repository to test your application locally.

 ## Installation

 ```